boltops-tools/sonic/docs/_docs/tutorial-ecs-run.md

 $
 ```

 Zapped!
-The container that was created with `sonic ecs-run` is no more.
+The `cocky_goldstine` container that was created with `sonic ecs-run` is no more.

 <a id="prev" class="btn btn-basic" href="{% link _docs/tutorial-ecs-exec.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/tutorial-execute.md %}">Next Step</a>